Communication Studies Career Opportunities

 • Internship and career planning

-As a complement to our professional services, we provide you with professional guidelines that shape your for-credit internship experience.
+As a complement to our professional services, we provide you with professional guidelines that shape your for-credit internship experiences.
 These requirements serve to refine and enhance your professional development, making you an even more competitive candidate for future employment in your desired career or vocation.

 Internship requirements include: